 - Robust Reporting

-TenEleven is a leading mental and behavioral health electronic health records (EHR) company that provides software solutions for health and human services agencies.
-Thousands of users in hundreds of offices use electronic Clinical Record (eCR™) to manage a variety of behavioral health service types.
-10e11 offers more than just eCR ™ – their integrated Revenue Cycle Management (RCM) takes the burden from billing.
+EchoVantage is a leading mental and behavioral health electronic health records (EHR) company that provides software solutions for health and human services agencies.
+Thousands of users in hundreds of offices use EchoVantage to manage a variety of behavioral health service types.
+EchoVantage offers more than just an EHR – they’re a partner that can help you grow your agency.
 Other features include:

 - Alert Manager